anderseknert/colorized/README.md

 Resets the colors to the default.
 Only necessary when reset was disabled in the first place, using the object variant of `colorize`.
 You'll most likely won't need this.

+## Caveats

+* JSON (luckily!) does not support the escape sequences required for colorization, so this works only for the `print` command - not values returned by OPA itself
+* This is only for fun.
+Don't use this for anything serious.